Jamie Spears suspended as conservator of Britney Spears - KVIA

 In response, Vivian Thoreen, attorney for Jamie Spears, said “It’s not evidence, it’s rhetoric.”

-Rosengart said the singer would like an orderly transition and an opportunity to put a plan in place to terminate her conservatorship all together in the next 30 to 45 days.
+Rosengart said the singer, who did not attend Wednesday’s hearing, would like an orderly transition and an opportunity to put a plan in place to terminate her conservatorship altogether in the next 30 to 45 days.

+Judge Penny set a court date to consider that request on November 12.
+An additional hearing was scheduled for December 13 to address other outstanding matters in the case.

 Over the summer, Britney Spears made a powerful plea to end the court-ordered arrangement, describing the way her father has managed her conservatorship as “f—ing cruelty.”